achliopa/udemy_SolidworksCSWA_CSWP_CSWPA-DT/readme.md

 	* a plane and a point (a face and a vertex)
 	* a plane and a curve (a face and a curve)
 * we will create the model from 'lec40-Refrence-Geometry-Planes-Drawing' and add planes on it
+* right plane => sketch => rectangle from origin => tangent arc on top => change top line of rect to construction line (props => for construction) => add dims => its fully defined
+* we use offset entitites with a param of 1in and click on shape. we get the offset => ok => exit sketch
+* add boss extrude (5in)
+* we have to make apartial hole on top. we canntot use the top plane of the model because it is curved
+* we need to create a new plane to draw the rect and set cut extrude
+* Features => Refernece Geometry => Plane. on left in props i need to provide up to 3 defining references to specify it. we will use the curve and a face (botom floor of model). our new plane istangent to the side of the model. this happens because the relation to the bottom face is perpendicular . we change it to parallel.
+* the relation to the curved face is tangent. the plane is now touching the curved face from top and is fully defined
+* we select the new plane => sketch => normal to => draw the rect dimension it
+* we add a cnstruction line to midpoint of big shape and make it coincident to it on both sides. its fully defined => exit sketcvh
+* apply feat => extruded cut  .8in => ok DONE
+* to hide the plane : design tree => plane1 (our plane) => click => hide
+* we ll define a plane using 3 points : features => ref geometry. select 3 vertexes and get aplane
+* we gdet a line and point plane, a line+line plane
+* i can use any geometry plane to sketch on or apply feats
+* i choose extrude boss 'up to next' to extrude till next face
+* i define a plane from a face using an offset (distance from face). it pallies on straight faces
+* if i pick to opposite faces i get a plane exactly in the middle
+* if i click on line and face i get a perpendicular plane passing from both and itersecting face (or i cen set angle in props)
+* if i choose a point and a face we get a parallel plane to the face concident to the point
+* planes must be fully defined to be sketched

+### Lecture 41 - The Features: Lofted Boss and Lofted Cut

+* we will model the 'lec41-loft' file
+* Loft Boss: Adding materials by connecting different cross sections (usually sketches in different planes)
+* We can use guide curves with loft to 'Guide' the materials added between the section
+* Loft Cut: Remove materials by connecting different cross sections (usually sketches in different planes)
+* our plan to design the model: loft boss => loft cut
+* the design has 4 different planes used to design the loft
+* we generate these planes: take the right plane and create 3 more planes with offset 5, 5, and 7in
+* we start with right plane => sketch +> add 1 circles and add dimensions
+* we select plane1 => sketch => square => dims
+* we select plane 2 draw a circle of diam 4in
+* select plane 3 => sketch => polygon se dim and coincident to centerline
+* i am ready to apply loft boss: in props we have 1 list for profiles and 1 list for guides. we select profiles and then our sketches. we delete the loft. as we will use guide curves
+* guide curves must intersect all sketches. select top plain => sketch. i hide the planes
+* we draw a line connecting one side of points. to make them connect => 3d => click on point and CTRL shape (rel pierce)
+* we mirror the line on the other side ( use a centerline)
+* we go back to lofted bost. select the profiles. select one full guide curve + ok and then the other + ok. our shape is ok
+* we do lofted cut. we will use 2 sketches on 2 diff planes. we use one side face as plane to add the circle. and the other side plane to add the pentagon
+* we do loft cut. we use only the 2 profiles

+### Lecture 42 - PRACTICE!!
+Let's Model Something that uses some of those Complex Features!

+* we will implement the complex model 'lec42-Practice-Sweep-Refrence-Planes-Revolve'
+* we plan the creation of the model:
+	* revolve extrude
+	* reference plane + extrude boss
+	* sweep boss + extruded cut x2 + mirror
+	* reference plane + extruded cut
+	* fillet
+* we start with outer shell: it is a cylinder so revolved boss and cut to our service: select front plane +> sketch (see the crosssection) we add the cross section outline and dimension it. we add an offset insid at .5in and click reverso to be on the inside. we conect shapes (offset and initial) => exit sketch => feats => revolve boss => select revol axis => apply
+* we will create a ref plane for the lid => ref geometry => plane => select top face => offset 0.5 => flip offset
+* we use this plane to sketch => circle =>coradial with inner circle => exit => feats => extrude boss => .3 => flip direction (arrow) => hide plane
+* we will use sweep boss feat for guides. we need a profile and path
+* use top face for sketch => add circle dimnsion is make it horiz to center. i use offset for outer circle .1in
+* we now have to make the path (selct the plane) front plane seems ok
+* we click cross section in canvas and ok. we add the lines and dimension them
+* we are ready for sweep boss. we select the profile (profile and path must be sketches). pipe is ready we need to open them. i select bottom pipe face and make a new sketch. i draw in angle view => add a circle and make it coradial with pipe inside +. exit = extrude cut => through all. we do the same for top => extrude cut => up to next
+* i want to mirror all 3 feats composing the pipe (not to draw again)
+* in feat menu => drop down linear pattern => mirror => add feats to the list (use designtree in canvas) =>  (on mirror face or plane we select right plane) => ok => exit cross section. we need a plane for it
+* ref geom => plane => select rouch surface. planme is tangent. second ref parallel to 2 circles or front plane => scetch => add rect size . midpoitn to origign => extrude cut => feats mirror => select extrude cut => mirror on front plane.
+* add fillets: select the edge apply radius

+## Section 6 - Let's Explore Material and Mass
+Properties

+### Lecture 46 - Selecting Materials for Your Parts

 *